KPI ExamplesEvent Count

 Monitor Conversion Points

-Understanding how often particular events occur, such as form submissions or eCommerce transactions, is critical for gauging the success of conversion goals.
-If an event tied to a conversion isn’t performing well, it's a signal to revisit the strategy.
+Understanding how often a particular event occurs, such as form submissions, button clicks, or video views, is critical for tracking and analyzing user engagement and behavior related to specific events.
+If an event tied to a conversion isn’t performing well, it’s a signal to revisit the strategy.

 3